cocoltre/Visual-Perception/README.md

 ## Notes

-- HMMs are used to identify latent states in participants' visual responses.
+- HMMs are used to identify latent and hidden states in participants' visual responses.
 - GLMs help quantify the relationship between stimuli and participant responses.
+It's a GLM per hidden state — often a multinomial logistic regression (if C > 2), or regular logistic regression if binary (as it is the case here).
 - Model performance is compared using BIC and permutation testing.